cedricvicera/cedricvicera.github.io/_posts/2020-05-26-globalization-prophecy-history.md

 ### Global Commerce as the Path to Peace
-Norman Angell's (1913) *Great Illusion*
+Norman Angell's (1913) *Great Illusion* and
 Stephen Platt's (2018) vignette of China before the Opium War introduce two other moments, one and two centuries ago, when leaders believed that global commerce would bring about peace and unity.
+Platt documents the George Macartney's 1793 journey to China in hopes of opening up trade.
+However, the trip would result in cultural confusion, embarrassment, and a resentment that would ultimately prophesy the coming conflict to take place in China.

 ### References